mtumilowicz/kotlin-DI-spring-batch-workshop/README.md

     people.maxBy { p -> p.age } // Parameter type inferred
     people.maxBy { it.age } // it syntax
     ```
-* If you use a lambda in a function, you can access the parameters of that function as well as the local
-variables declared before the lambda
-    * One important difference between Kotlin and Java is that in Kotlin, you aren’t restricted to accessing
+* in lambda you aren’t restricted to accessing effectively final variables
-    final variables
-    * You can also modify variables from within a lambda
-    * You know that when you declare an anonymous inner class in a function, you can refer
-      to parameters and local variables of that function from inside the class
-        * only final or effectively final
-* When you capture a final variable, its value is stored together with the lambda code that uses it
-* For non-final variables, the value is enclosed in a special wrapper that lets you change it, and the
-reference to the wrapper is stored together with the lambda
-  * java: When you want to capture a mutable variable, you can use one of the following tricks: either
+  * java: when you want to capture a mutable variable - array or wrapper
-  declare an array of one element in which to store the mutable value, or create an instance of a wrapper
-  class that stores the reference that can be changed
   * kotlin:
     ```
     var counter = 0